 When Hussain got in touch with us, he had already been advised by another solicitor that his wife had to return to the UK first, with the children, find a job that would pay at least £18,600 a year and six months later sponsor him to join her in the UK.

-This was not the approach we take at Kadmos because we don’t like families split up.
+This was not the approach we take at Kadmos because our immigration lawyers based in London don’t like families split up.
 Wherever we can, we try and find an alternative solution to keep everyone, including the Home Office, happy.
 In this case, we made the application while the family was still in Jordan.
 We showed that Hussain’s prospects of finding employment in the UK were realistic and that his prospective income was very likely to be above the threshold.
 His in-laws were very supportive and offered accommodation and financial support until the young people could stand on their own feet in the UK.
 It was not safe for British children to go to Iraq even if they had Iraqi citizenship.
 It was in their best interests to be in the UK with both their parents.
 Separation would have caused unjustifiable hardship both for the married couple and their children.

 The Home Office agreed and issued a visa!
 It was a partner visa based on the 10-year route.
 The only option available for cases where the financial requirement is not met.